How to Turn No-Website Businesses Into Web Design Clients

 - Email — slower but scalable.
 Personalize with their business name and review count

-“We don't need a website, we get customers from word of mouth”
+“We don't need a website, we have Facebook”

 “We can't afford it right now”